Albert Montefiore Hyamson: The political Zionist of the 1910s and 1920s

-The Bi-nationalist of the 1930s and 1940s
+The bi-nationalist of the 1930s and 1940s

 Hyamson was made an OBE in the Birthday Honours list of 1931.
 The Mandate's Department of Immigration and Travel was reorganised in 1934 due to the increasing pressure of immigration from Germany.
 According to Edwin Samuel, Hyamson's insistence on doing as much work as possible himself had led to an application backlog of nine months.
 The Palestine Government responded to criticism about the situation by replacing Hyamson and his deputy Richard Badcock with Eric Mills and Samuels himself.

 Talks to try to break the impasse between Arabs and Jews in Mandate Palestine took place in London during July and August 1937 between Arabs, Gentile Anti-Zionists, and Hyamson, who represented Jews opposed to a Jewish state.
 This led to the drafting of the Hyamson-Newcombe proposal in August–September 1937.
-Colonel Newcombe was a leading British Arabist who had been a colleague of T.E.
-Lawrence in the First World War and was the treasurer of the Palestine Information Office (the leading Gentile anti-Zionist lobbying group in the UK at the time).
+S.F.
+Newcombe was a leading British Arabist who had been a colleague of T. E. Lawrence in the First World War and was the treasurer of the Palestine Information Office (the leading Gentile anti-Zionist lobbying group in the UK at the time).
 The Hyamson-Newcombe proposal suggested the founding of an independent Palestinian state with all citizens having equal rights and each community had autonomy, including for municipal authority for Jewish villages, towns and districts.
 It also stated that a Jewish State could not be created in any part of Palestine in the future, that the existing Arab majority would continue to rule, there would be limits on land sales to Jews, and although Jewish immigration could continue Jews should constitute no more than 50% of the population.
 The Zionist leadership rejected the proposal, while Judah Leon Magnes (who had received a letter from David Ben-Gurion warning him that it was a 'deception') welcomed the ideas as the 'portals to an agreement'.
 Magnes then used the proposal to work with moderate Arabs on an alternative to partition that was not tainted by official British endorsement.
 His efforts, however, fell through.